 This left Lucinda alone with five children, the baby less than a year old.
 She was just 36 years old.
 She knew the road ahead of her would be long and hard but her desire was to continue on with the saints to the Salt Lake Valley.
 Sometime later that same year she and her children traveled the long weary miles across the plains, walking most of the way.
 Lucinda must have given a lot of thought as to how she could support her family and herself after arriving in Salt Lake City.
 I am sure she did a lot of praying for guidance.
 She no longer had her dear husband to depend on and she knew it all depended on her and the Lord.

-Sometime in June 1853 Albert, Lucinda and her five children, Almira, Heber, Victoria, George and Ann returned to Manti.
-Upon their arrival in Manti it was believed they moved into a new log house which Albert had built during the spring months in anticipation of the event.
+Sometime in June 1853 Albert, Lucinda, and her five children, Almira, Heber, Victoria, George, and Ann returned to Manti.
+Upon their arrival in Manti, it was believed they moved into a new log house that Albert had built during the spring months in anticipation of the event.
 (Most of the information given thus far I received from Daisy Palmer Owen, a granddaughter of Lucinda who lived with her for some time.)

 (Most of the following information I copied from the book: The Albert Petty Family.
 I was given permission to do this by the author of the book, Charles B. Petty of Salt Lake City, Utah.)